How many hours do you spend managing emails each week? It's likely more than just a few.

 15 Hacks to Better Manage Your Inbox

-Tired of an overflowing inbox weighing you down?
+Are you tired of your overflowing inbox weighing you down?
 Here are 15 quick fixes to declutter and streamline your inbox.

 1. Label and categorize every email

-Flag, label, and categorize every email to create an organized inbox.
-The clearer this process is, the easier it will be to find specific emails when you need them.
+Flag, label, and categorize each email to maintain an organized inbox.
+The clearer this process is, the easier it becomes to locate specific emails when needed.

-Every person will have their own preferences for labeling their inbox.
-It comes down to your work and personal needs, so it may take some trial and error to figure out what works best for you.
+Everyone has their own way of organizing their inbox.
+It depends on your work and personal needs, so you might need some trial and error to find what works best for you.

-For starters, create parent categories and subcategories for different projects or clients.
+Begin by establishing main categories and subcategories for various projects or clients.

-Then for your work inbox, you could create categories for items like team collaboration, company announcements, or hiring.
+Then, you could create categories for your work inbox, such as team collaboration, company announcements, or hiring.

 It’s easy enough to set up labels and categories in Gmail and Microsoft Outlook.
 Here’s where to find it in your Gmail account.